MediaevalPersonDiscoveryTask/MetaData/README.md

 * `dev/groundtruth`

- This directory provides label and evidence groundtruth in `SUBSET.ref` and `SUBSET.eviref` respecively.
+ This directory provides label and evidence groundtruth in `SUBSET.ref` and `SUBSET.eviref` respectively.

 * `dev/submission_shot`